As a responsibly armed American, you already know how challenging it may be to stay up to date on California gun laws…

 How much is a CCW in California?

-Cost for an initial license ranges from $70-$100.
+Cost for an initial license ranges from $70-$100 and is valid for just two years.
 This does not include the cost of training.
 You can find a USCCA Certified Instructor in California here.

 How long does it take to get a concealed carry permit in California?